 Breakwell, previously president of Expedia’s international business, joins the board as HomeAway is expanding outside the U.S. and adding travel services to its mainstay business helping users rent vacation properties.
-HomeAway in June said it will offer airline tickets and rental cars through a partnership with online travel agency Priceline.com Inc. (PCLN)
+HomeAway in June said it will offer airline tickets and rental cars through a partnership with online travel agency Priceline.com Inc. (PCLN:US)

 Chaffee is a partner at Institutional Venture Partners, an early investor in HomeAway.
 The fund participated in a $250 million financing round in 2008 that was led by Technology Crossover Ventures and included Redpoint Ventures.
 Institutional Venture has also backed Twitter Inc., operator of a micro- blogging service, and LivingSocial, a daily-deal website.